imed-ghomari/roadmap-to-janna/my-website/docs/sidebar1/Getting started.md

 ### How to Use

-1. You can use your own system by extracting the processes documented here.
+The system can be implemented using two methods.
+The first method is simpler to execute but requires a longer review process.
+The second method is more challenging to implement but benefits from a more streamlined review process.

+1. Conduct a [Weekly Review](my-website/docs/sidebar1/Resources/Weekly%20review.md) once you are familiar with the initiatives and their associated processes.
-2. Or you can use the tool endorsed by the author and the associated file by following [this tutorial](docs/sidebar1/Resources/Obsidian%20implementation.md).
+2. Use the tool endorsed by the author and the associated file by following [this tutorial](docs/sidebar1/Resources/Obsidian%20implementation.md).
 As a bonus, you'll get a dynamic visual representation of your performance and a gamification of the system to keep you motivated.
 You can see an example below:

 ![](../../assets/performance.png)

+### Limits and Considerations

+* In some processes, I have specifically not defined the lower-level actions to be more inclusive.
+As a result, you will need to identify and include those actions yourself to make the process actionable.
+* The review process can be subjective unless you involve other people.
+While this can help reduce bias, it will not eliminate it entirely.
+* The processes are not fully gender, age, or condition-agnostic.
+If you are a woman, young, elderly, or have a specific condition, you will likely need to tweak or remove certain elements.

 ### How to Contribute